 -projectArea name: Name or alias of the project being logged into.
 The default value is

 The complete options for the Squish Adapter can be found in the

 readme.txt file which is shipped with the

 The example shows the adapter connecting to the RQM server

 qm.
 The RQM user

-xxxyz is used to use the project area
+xxxyz is used to log into the project area

 froglogic.
 Squish is installed at